mikehuntemann/9x16/01-waves-of-infrastructure/06-patterns-and-shifts-in-tech.md

 ## Patterns and Shifts in Tech

 The bootstrapping list could go on forever, but it should be enough to see some of the the evolutionary patterns.
-We can further generalize the greater shifts within the platformization in the era of the **Web 2.0**:
+We can further generalize the shifts within the platformization in the era of the **Web 2.0**:

 **2004 - 2006**
 - Social / Scale / Storage